 One wonders what might have occurred had Godard done more big-budget films, for the rigor of having to meet others’ expectations disciplined him, toning down his most masturbatory tendencies.
 Unfortunately, Godard never again went so mainstream – something that is usually a pox on an artist but that occasionally can help a ‘fringe’ artist with delusions of grandeur and an empty philosophy.
 Without it, Godard is simply Godard, while Le Mépris is a beautiful but flaccid, lifeless film, populated by mannequins with no lives of their own.
 This makes for a pretty window display, but it does get old rather quickly.

 © Dan Schneider

 Le Mépris / Contempt (1963).
-Dir.: Jean-Luc Godard.
-Scr.: Jean-Luc Godard, from Alberto Moravia’s novel Il Disprezzo.
+Director: Jean-Luc Godard.
+Screenplay: Jean-Luc Godard, from Alberto Moravia’s novel Il Disprezzo.
 Cast: Brigitte Bardot, Michel Piccoli, Jack Palance, Giorgia Moll, Fritz Lang.